bridgecrewio/checkov/docs/Custom Policies/Python Custom Policies.md

 		90 | }
 ```

-**Attention:** Policies can not share the same file name.
-If two policies with the same file name exist, only the first one will be loaded."
+**Attention:** Policies cannot share the same file name.
+If two policies with the same file name exist, only the first one will be loaded.